Kelly Ripa Calls Out Mark Consuelos For Not Taking Her To The Met Gala In Hilarious Video

 “That has nothing to do with wearing camp clothes,” Kelly then said, referring to this year’s camp Met Gala theme.
 “I’m not gonna lie.
 I’m starting to think that we’re not at the Met Gala.”

-Ripa finally conceded when she realized she wouldn’t be getting all glammed up alongside big name stars such as Lady Gaga and Harry Styles who co-hosted the event, as well as other A-List attendees including Katy Perry, Jennifer Lopez, and Celine Dion.
+Ripa finally conceded when she realized she wouldn’t be getting all glammed up alongside big name stars such as Lady Gaga and Harry Styles, who co-hosted the event, as well as other A-List attendees including Katy Perry, Jennifer Lopez, and Celine Dion.

 But it sounds like Kelly actually didn’t have the worst time watching wrestling instead.